PraveenKalaivannan/BrainBin/README.md

 # BrainBin
 **BrainBin** is a simple ReactJS Project which demonstrates the following

-1.Creating a Component in React
+1. Creating a Component in React

-2.Communicating between parent and child component
+2. Communicating between parent and child component

-3.Using *Bootstrap* with React
+3. Using *Bootstrap* with React

-4.Using basic *Routing* with React
+4. Using basic *Routing* with React

 ## Prerequisites